 Do you ever feel like there’s no hope?
 Maybe you think there’s no way you can leave teaching now and support your family while doing something you love.
 Maybe you doubt that there is anything that you’d love to do.
 I totally get it.
 You’re tired, frustrated, and ready to give up.
 Here’s what I need you to do…STOP (whenever I say that, I always think “collaborate and listen” should follow 😀), take a breath, and just sit with this realization: there are thousands of teachers who have left teaching to pursue their dreams, and have done so very successfully.
 In fact, we have over 25 educators who tell their stories and share their insights with other teachers who want to leave in our More Than Teachers Summit.

 Take a few minutes to look around and realize that whatever dream you have, it is more than possible to accomplish.
 Maybe your dream is to be a baker like Julia.
 She made it happen– so can you.
-Maybe you want to be a VA for a company you believe is making a difference in the world.
+On the other hand, maybe you want to be a VA for a company you believe is making a difference in the world.
 Check out Lisa’s story to see that you can make it happen.
 My point is this: we have to break the cycle in our mind of doubting our dream can happen.
 In fact, all you have to do is look around you– the evidence is just screaming at you that your dream is very possible!
 You just have to go after it.

 2. You Have the Power!